ghc/ghc/docs/users_guide/profiling.rst

 It does this by traversing the heap starting from the roots, while decorating each closure with a set of roots it has been reached from so far.
-Every time a closure is newly reached from a root we add the closure's size to a global counter for the bin corresponding to the new set of roots and subtract the size from the old bin if applicable.
+At the end of the traversal the heap profiler linearly scans over every live closure on Haskell heap and accounts the size of each closure into a counter corresponding to the set of roots it was reached from.

 Take the following simple example ::